bajames/bajames.github.io.old/resume.md

 ## Education

 ### University of Toronto, BSc - Honours Physics
-* Specialization in Quantum Field Theory
+* Specialization in particle physics

 ## Skills
 * Managing a team of 30+ engineers